ElektroStudios/VBNet-Snippet-Collection/README.md

  - .vb files contains the raw code that can be copied then pasted in any project.
  - Each .snippet and .vb file contains a #Region section and/or Xml documentation with code examples.

+# Contributions
+Contributions are always welcome!
+If you like the job I've done, then please contribute with improvements to these snippets or by submitting new ones.

 Feel free to use and/or modify any file of this repository.

-If you like the job I've done, then please contribute with improvements to these snippets or by submitting new ones.